ritza-co/speakeasy-hono-openapi-sdk-starter/README.md

 npm run dev
 ```

+Before starting the dev server, move the `sdk-typescript` folder to a new location outside this project.

 ## Creating an OpenAPI specification

 Run the following command to create an OpenAPI spec YAML file in your root folder: